 Ah, PlayStation.
 I’m a PS girl through and through, though as much as I love all of my home consoles, I can’t deny how sad it makes me that I can’t take the latest PlayStation games with me on the go.
 Still, the PlayStation Portable is my saving grace, and I’m here to tell you what the best PSP games are.

-If it’s a specific series of games rather than a platform that your after, our lists of the best Resident Evil games, Zelda games, Mario games, and Sonic games can help you out.
-Though if it’s a grand adventure that you’re after, our games like The Witcher 3 list is a perfect read.
+If it’s a specific series of games rather than a platform that you’re after, our lists of the best hard games, Resident Evil games, Soulslike games, Zelda games, Mario games, and Sonic games can help you out.
+Though if it’s a grand adventure that you want, our games like The Witcher 3 list is a perfect read.

 Anyway, here are the best PSP games.